 - Since parasites are released into the water, clean the entire tank,

 - Raise the temperature slightly to speed up the life cycle of the parasite,

-- Add aquarium salt 5-8 tbs per gallon,
+- Add aquarium salt at the rate of 5-8 tbs per gallon,

-- Malachite Green and formalin can be used to control parasite.
+- Malachite Green and formalin mixture can be used to control the parasite.

-Dropsy is a disease that causes you fish to get a swollen abdomen and body with raised scales.
-Viruses and bacteria cause Dropsy.
+Dropsy is a disease that causes your fish to get a swollen abdomen filled with liquid and a body with raised scales.
+Viruses and bacterial infections cause Dropsy.
 Once Dropsy reaches the kidney, the disease will be almost incurable and leads to the death of the fish.
 Therefore, only if you discover this disease early, you might be able to save your fish.
-Since dropsy is one of the diseases that is almost incurable.
+It is because Dropsy is one of the diseases that is almost incurable.

 - The sick fish will have a big swollen body with its scale raised,

-- Dropsy is caused by infection from bacteria.
+- Dropsy is caused by an infection from bacteria.

 - Remove the fish immediately after the disease is discovered in a quarantine tank to avoid spreading the bacteria into the main tank,

-- Always balance your pH in your fish tank, guppy requires pH rating of 5.5 to 8.5,
+- Always balance your pH in your fish tank, Guppy requires a pH rating of 5.5 to 8.5,

 - Clean water helps a lot in preventing further infections.